couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4200-documents.markdown

 ### Deleting A Document

 Deleting is a lot like updating.
 Instead of calling `putProperties:` you call `deleteDocument:`.
-Here's the sample code, which should be familiar looking by now:
+Here's an example:

 ```
     NSError* error;